 As leaders and as educators it is our responsibility to provide a diet of wholesome stories: ones that encourage self-belief and individuality; a generous and inclusive approach to others; and an ethic of responsibility and care for the human and more-than-human world.

-On the 18th October at our “Education for the Soul” Conference, Geoff Mead will exploring the unique power of story to create meaning and give significance to our individual lives and to our shared experience in his keynote talk.
-As part of this, he’ll discuss the importance of storytelling for educators and leaders, how we can reconnect with our innate capacity for storytelling and delve into some of the stories that have shaped us.
+On the 18th October at our “Education for the Soul” Conference, Geoff Mead explored the unique power of story to create meaning and give significance to our individual lives and to our shared experience in his keynote talk.
+As part of this, he discussed the importance of storytelling for educators and leaders, how we can reconnect with our innate capacity for storytelling and delve into some of the stories that have shaped us.

 This talk formed a crucial part of the day which centred around the theme of “Creating New Narratives for the School Leaders’ Journey” and was designed to extend the conversation around school leadership, well-being and standards in our schools.

 It is fair to say, the day was a very special one and a huge success with so many school leaders and education professionals joining us for this.
 It was so wonderful to watch these individuals drop their leadership masks and come together, in service of one another and in service of shared hopes, dreams and ambitions for our children and our schools.
 Following the success of the conference, I’m delighted to say that in October 2019, we will once again host Headteachers & School Leaders for this special conference.

 The conference will aim to build on the outcomes of “Education for the Soul” 2018 and seek to explore how school leaders and teachers can learn to lead with integrity, depth and purpose.
 As part of this, we will look into how individuals can stay connected to their “why” and the role coaching can play in helping those in education in create alignment with their deepest values.

 Above all, “Education for the Soul” Conference 2019 will aim to help school leaders and teachers: